-These instructions assume each individual block was squared before combining into the quilt top.
-If more than one border is to be added, the steps below must be repeated as each border is added to the quilt top.
+These instructions assume each individual block was squared before assembling the quilt top.
+If more than one border is to be added, the steps below should be repeated as each border is added to the quilt top.

 1. Stitch around the outside edge of your quilt top less than 1/4 inch from the raw edge.
-This is called stay stitching and will help keep the seams from opening and strengthen the outside edge of the quilt.
+This is called stay stitching and will help keep the seams from opening and will stabilize the outside edge of the quilt.

 2. Measure the length of your quilt top in three places; down the left side, down the middle and down the right side.
 Record these three measurements.
 Add the three length measurements together and divide by 3.
 This will give you the average length of your quilt top.

-3. Use this average measurement when calculating the length of the border strips that will be needed for your quilt.
-Stitch multiple strips together, if needed, using a diagonal or horizontal seam.
+3. Use this average measurement when calculating the length of the 2 border strips that you will be adding to the 2 sides of your quilt.
+Stitch multiple strips together, if needed, using a diagonal or horizontal seam, press to one side.
 Stay stitch along the outside edge of this border strip, less than 1/4 in from the raw edge to help prevent stretching.

 Squaring the Backing